-AIS was prepared for online learning and made sure our students were able to continue their education, almost seamlessly.
+All students returned to campus and their classrooms for the 2020-21 school year in August and AIS is always prepared for online learning.
+During the 2019-20 school year, AIS made sure our students were able to continue their education, almost seamlessly from the time the Belgian government imposed the first national lockdown.
 Our campus closed on 13 March, the government closed schools on 16 March, and daily online classes with teachers began the next day at AIS.

 By placing students in virtual classrooms with their teachers immediately, the learning continued from home without missing a beat.